lesleyrs/RuneScape-317/README.md

 - Ability to use k/m/b for entering amounts, and allow entering over integer max
 - Left click compass to make the camera face north
 - Hold mousewheel to rotate camera
-- Scroll mousewheel to scroll interfaces or zoom camera (zoomed in is the original distance) **TODO**: increase viewing distance based on cam zoom
+- Scroll mousewheel to scroll interfaces or zoom camera (zoom in for original distance)
 - ::toggleroofs command, with roofs being turned off by default
 - Added F-keys for switching tabs, defaults past f4 are arbitrary but should be good
 - Added moparscape/silabsoft-like server IP login field, leave it empty for localhost.
 Uses original Jagex RSA keys[^1]: